Talk to an Expert

 And both sides are pricing against a moving target.
 Model costs drop 50% every six to twelve months.
 New models change the cost-per-quality curve.
 Orchestration patterns evolve as engineering teams optimize.
 A WTP survey conducted today is calibrated against a cost structure that will be obsolete by the time the recommended pricing is implemented.

 The token passthrough problem.
-Other vendors went the opposite direction — passing AI costs directly to customers as tokens, credits, or consumption charges.
+Other vendors went the opposite direction, passing AI costs directly to customers as tokens, credits, or consumption charges.
 This might seem like transparent pricing, but it fundamentally undermines value capture.
 When you price at the token level, you’re no longer selling “we help you optimize your pricing strategy.”
 You’re selling “our tokens cost $0.003 versus Google’s $0.002.”
 You’ve commoditized your own product by framing it at the infrastructure layer instead of the business outcome layer.
-As I’ve written about GenAI pricing challenges, software companies should sell baked cakes, not itemize the ingredients and baking time.
+As I’ve written about GenAI pricing challenges, application-layer software companies should sell baked cakes, not itemize the ingredients and baking time.
+That is not a case against usage-based pricing: a variable consumption unit can be exactly right, as long as it tracks what the buyer reads as their own value rather than your internal cost components.
+The further you sit from the raw compute and model layers, where those cost units genuinely are the value, the more your price should follow what the customer gets, not what it cost you to make.

 Enterprise buyers confirm this.
-When researchers asked healthcare decision-makers — sophisticated B2B buyers managing multi-million dollar technology budgets — about pricing diagnostic AI, 76% rejected models based on technical usage metrics like tokens or API calls, calling them “economically and operationally misaligned” with how they plan and budget (Ebert et al., 2025).
+When researchers asked healthcare decision-makers (sophisticated B2B buyers managing multi-million dollar technology budgets) about pricing diagnostic AI, 76% rejected models based on technical usage metrics like tokens or API calls, calling them “economically and operationally misaligned” with how they plan and budget .
 They preferred hybrid models with predictable base fees and variable components tied to business outcomes, not technical consumption.
 If buyers can’t even conceptualize the unit of measurement, a WTP survey for that unit is meaningless.

 Most B2B buyers don’t decide on price